The “dialog box” is just that:

 Although OK / Cancel is an “industry standard” for button labels, it’s far better to provide meaningful, contextual titles that tell you what will happen.

 “Truth in packaging.”

 You’re presented with a dialog that says:

 [ OK ] [ Cancel ]

-Most of this content was originally captured as a “best practices” document circa 1997.
+Most of this content was originally captured as a “best practices” guideline that I created for Instinet circa 1997.
 I guess it sort of looks the part … boring-esque.
-But still kinda valid.
+But the info’s still kinda valid.

 © The Communication Studio LLC